sajnanshetty/deep-learning/s13/yolov3_trained/README.md

   * to save time, move the file from the above link to your GDrive
   * then drag and drop from your GDrive opened in Colab to weights folder
 4. run this command
-`python train.py --data data/smalcoco/smalcoco.data --batch 10 --cache --epochs 25 --nosave`
+`python train.py --data data/smalcoco/smalcoco.data --batch 20 --cache --epochs 300`

 For custom dataset:
 1. Clone this repo: https://github.com/miki998/YoloV3_Annotation_Tool